 - The red area in the top left is the group by bar.
 You can drag column headers in this area to group by them.

 - The yellow area in the top right is the button bar where there are different actions available.
-The Employee Report and the Timesheet Report have some similar and some different actions you can take.
+The Workforce Report and the Timesheets Report have some similar and some different actions you can take.

 - The filter icon in the green area in each column bring up the filter menu for each column.

 - The search box in the purple area in each column is the search box for each column.

 Let's review some of the different things you can do and how to do them: